 - Bay leaves have long, elongated and bigger leaves.
 They are light yellowish green in colour.

-- The taste of bay leaves is very subtle and while curry leaves have a strong aroma.
+- The taste of bay leaves is very subtle, while curry leaves have a strong aroma.

 What Do Curry Leaves Taste Like

 It is very hard to describe and do justice to the taste of curry leaves.

 The closest the aroma and taste it can be compared to is a cross between kafir lime leaves and basil.

 Curry leaves are not spicy.
 It is an aromatic spice which means you get a strong flavour while the taste is predominantly citrusy.